 Syncing Digital Calendars and Time Blocking Techniques

 Calendar visibility forms the foundation of effective time management.
-Keeping your google calendar open on a dedicated screen or checking it frequently isn’t obsessive—it’s compensatory strategy.
-This approach addresses working memory challenges directly.
+Keeping your google calendar visible on a secondary screen or checking it at set moments reduces the mental load of tracking commitments across contexts.

 Email and Communication Management Strategies